Does Homeowners Insurance Cover Gems and Jewelry?

-What Is My Homeowner’s Insurance Policy's Sub-Limit For Jewelry?
+What is My Homeowners Insurance Policy's Sub-Limit For Jewelry?

-Although the contents of your home may be covered for losses up to a specified amount, certain categories of contents may be subject to a cap on what you can claim for a loss.
+Although the contents of your home may be covered for losses up to a specified amount, certain categories of contents may be subject to caps, known as sub-limits, on what you can claim for a loss.
 For example, although a policy may insure the contents of your home up to $100,000, your coverage for jewelry may have a cap of $1,000.

-You don't need to have appraisals for your jewelry in order to file a claim under your homeowner’s policy.
+You don't need to have appraisals for your jewelry in order to file a claim under your homeowners policy.

 Can I Purchase Additional Coverage?

-How Can I Determine If A Gemstone Or Jewelry Piece Is Worth Appraising And Scheduling?
+How Can I Determine if a Gemstone or Jewelry Piece is Worth Appraising and Scheduling?